The Polar Express (film): Cast

+Tom Hanks (pictured in 2009) appeared in six different roles in the film.

 Production

-Development and visual effects
+Development and filming

-Director/co-writer/co-producer Robert Zemeckis (left) and co-writer/co-producer Gary Goetzman (right).
+Director/co-writer/co-producer Robert Zemeckis (left) and co-producer Gary Goetzman (right).

-Tom Hanks optioned The Polar Express in 1999 after reading the book to his children with the hopes of playing the Conductor and Santa Claus.
-The book's original author Chris Van Allsburg had been unwilling to sell the rights to the book for a film adaptation but changed his mind after learning of Hanks' involvement.
+Tom Hanks optioned the film in 1999 after reading the book to his children with the hopes of playing the Conductor and Santa Claus.
+The book's author, Chris Van Allsburg, had been unwilling to sell the rights to the book for a film adaptation but changed his mind after learning of Hanks' involvement.
 Castle Rock Entertainment subsequently made a "seven-figure commitment" to co-produce the film with Hanks's company Playtone, Van Allsburg and William Teitler in March 2000.
-One of the conditions of the sale was that the resulting film is not animated, as Van Allsburg feared this would not accurately represent his characters.
+One of the conditions of the sale was that the resulting film not be animated, as Van Allsburg feared this would not accurately represent his characters.
 Rob Reiner was originally hired as director, and the film was originally scheduled to be released in December 2001.

-After the film was repeatedly postponed, Robert Zemeckis was hired as to replace Reiner as director and co-producer in February 2002.
+After the film was repeatedly postponed, Robert Zemeckis was hired to replace Reiner as director and co-producer in February 2002.
 Zemeckis and screenwriter William Broyles Jr. subsequently rewrote the film.
-Zemeckis and Broyles' new draft expanded the roles of minor characters such as the girl, "Know-it-All" and the lonely boy, while added the new character of Hobo.
+Zemeckis and Broyles' new draft expanded the roles of minor characters such as the girl, "Know-it-All" and the lonely boy, and added the new character of Hobo.
 The Scrooge puppet was inspired by Zemeckis considering his childhood toys, one of which was a puppet.
 After Zemeckis's company ImageMovers's contract with DreamWorks Pictures expired, he made a new deal with Warner Bros.
 Pictures to fund, distribute and provide studio space for the film.

 Despite Van Allsburg's original terms with Hanks, Zemeckis felt that a live-action version was unfeasible, claiming that it "would look awful, and it would be impossible – it would cost $1 billion instead of $160 million".
 Zemeckis felt that such a version would rob the audience of the art style of the book which he felt was "so much a part of the emotion of the story".
 However, Zemeckis also agreed that a conventional animated version would suit the film poorly.
-In order to keep his vision a new process was created by which actors would be filmed with motion capture equipment in a black box stage which would then be animated to make the resulting film.
+To keep his vision a new process was created by which actors would be filmed with motion capture equipment in a black box stage which would then be animated to make the resulting film.
 Hanks stated that this method of working was "actually a return to a type of acting that acting in films does not allow you to do", comparing the process to performing a play in the round.
 The decision to film in motion capture necessitated another studio to co-produce, as the process was expensive and cost $1 million per minute of footage.
 After Universal Studios turned down the opportunity, investor Steve Bing agreed to finance half of the film's budget through his company Shangri-La Entertainment, which had only produced one other film.
 Executives at Warner Bros. were nervous about the film's technology and whether audiences would accept it.